Vitamin D, B12 & Calcium (Air India) near me in Bangalore Rural

 Vitamin D (25-Hydroxy)

 The Vitamin D (25-Hydroxy) test measures the levels of vitamin D in the body.
-It is an essential nutrient that can be synthesized in the body upon healthy exposure to sunlight or absorbed from dietary sources.
-It majorly exists in two forms: Vitamin D2 (ergocalciferol) and Vitamin D3 (cholecalciferol).
+Vitamin D is an essential nutrient that can be synthesized in the body upon healthy exposure to sunlight or absorbed from dietary sources.
+It majorly exists in two forms: vitamin D2 (ergocalciferol) and vitamin D3 (cholecalciferol).
 Vitamin D2 is present in plants, such as yeast or mushrooms, and is available as a supplement in fortified foods, and vitamin D3 is found in foods like cheese, green vegetables, mushrooms, egg yolks, and fatty fish.

 Know more about Vitamin D (25-Hydroxy)